JoevinM/holbertonschool-shell/basics/README.md

-This is a script to display the current working directory.
+0-current_working_directory : This script display the current working directory.
+1-listit : This one list the content of current directory.